Ekhodair/Natural-Language-Processing-Sentiment-Analysis/README.md

 Finally, We will compare the performance of our learners before and after resampling our data set based on `balanced accuracy` which  provides a better performance metric to deal with imbalanced data sets.

 ![](figures/comparison.JPG)
 We observe that linear SVM comes first at performance in the imbalanced data set, followed by Random Forest, while Logisitic Regression is the most affected by imbalance.
-However, when used with a more balanced data, it acheieves the best results among the other classifiers.
+However, when used with a more balanced data, it achieves the best results among the other classifiers.